-Faculty: Mathematics (continued) Stage 1 Subject: Essential Mathematics Full Year (A & B) Length of Course: Two semesters (10 credits each semester) Pre-Requisites: Successful completion of Year 10 General Mathematics SACE Board of SA Code: 1MEM10 Course Leads to: Stage 2 Essential Mathematics
+Faculty: Mathematics Stage 1 Subject: Essential Mathematics Length of Course: One or two semesters (10 credits each semester) Pre-Requisites: Completion of Year 10 General Mathematics SACE Board of SA Code: 1MEM10 Course Leads to: Stage 2 Essential Mathematics

 In Stage 1 Essential Mathematics students extend their mathematical skills in ways that apply to practical problem solving in everyday and workplace contexts.
 A problem-based approach is integral to the development of mathematical skills and associated key ideas in this subject.

 Topics studied cover a range of applications of mathematics, including general calculation, measurement and geometry, money management, and statistics.
 Throughout Essential Mathematics, there is an emphasis on extending students' computational skills and expanding their ability to apply their mathematical skills in flexible and resourceful ways.